liangleeTW/Pre-Adaptation-Tuning/Results.md

 Interpretation: the realized correlation is weaker than the target because r_post1 is lognormal and the sample size is finite.
 This is acceptable for now but should be tightened if we need strict collinearity control.
+The scatter is saved as `data/sim_sweep/figures/rho_realization.png` (identity line included).

+Plot:
+- `data/sim_sweep/figures/rho_realization.png`

 ## 4. Real-Data Fitting (Plan.md Section 4)